elkbreeder/ScoutSlot/README.md

 6. Webcam

 ## Example Situation
+It can be setup for a party, where a player pays for games, but if he wins he doesn't get money, but a free drink at the bar.
 + Through inserting money, the player gets credits, which can be used to play
 + The Player pulls the lever to play
 + If all three wheels show the same image the Player won